1. Koreans Built Japan's First Temples (593)

 When a British merchant, Charles Lennox Richardson, was killed by samurai from the Satsuma Domain for failing to give way to their daimyo’s father in 1862, the British responded by demanding restitution: 100,000 pounds from the Tokugawa government and 25,000 pounds from Satsuma.
 The Tokugawa paid; Satsuma refused.

-Seven British warships were deployed to Kagoshima Bay on August 11, 1863, and when negotiations failed, hostilities ensued.
-However, Satsuma had 92 cannons of its own, and although much of the (evacuated) castle town was destroyed, the fleet’s captain and second-in-command were among the 13 British killed, while five were killed on the Satsuma side.
+Seven British warships were deployed to Kagoshima Bay on August 11, 1863 and when negotiations failed, hostilities ensued.
+However, Satsuma had cannons of its own, and although much of the (evacuated) castle town was destroyed, the fleet’s captain and second-in-command were among those killed.
+Though not all sources agree, commonly cited figures suggest that 13 British and five from Satsuma lost their lives.
 And though Satsuma ended up paying the 25,000 pounds in reparations (borrowed from the shogunate, which it never repaid), Britain began to see Satsuma as a viable alternative to dealing with the Tokugawa in Edo, where France was gaining sway.

 Two years later, in 1865, 19 young men from Satsuma defied the shogunate and secretly went to Britain to study Western technology.
 Upon their return, in addition to bringing back various industrial-age skills, the students arranged for Satsuma to present its own pavilion, separate from the shogunate’s, at the 1867 Paris World’s Fair—an event credited with inspiring Vincent van Gogh’s Japan-style art, and further reinforcing the Japonism movement that had already taken hold thanks to woodblock ukiyo-e prints brought back by Dutch traders.